Eleanor Broadbent, Equality Diversity and Client Involvement Officer

 Lyndsay Swales, Quality and Safety Lead

-This blog is part of a series from Eleanor and Lyndsay on Client Involvement.
+This blog is the first in a series from Eleanor and Lyndsay on Client Involvement.
 As we blog about our progress in supporting St Anne’s first ever Experts by Experience group, we’ll be reflecting on successes and challenges for inclusion, advocacy and the service user experience.
 We hope you’ll read along with us.